 Applying time variability studies to multiple lines in individual sources has proven equally profitable.
-For the best-studied source NGC 5548, RM experiments reveal the BLR to be both spatially extended and highly stratified, with a broad range in delays exhibited among lines of differing ionization stage suggestive of strong gradients in density and/or ionization (e.g. Netzer & Maoz 1990; Clavel et al. 1991; Krolik et al. 1991; Peterson et al. 1992, 1994, 2002; Korista et al. 1995, and references therein).
+For the best studied source NGC 5548, reverberation mapping experiments reveal the BLR to be both spatially extended and highly stratified, with a broad range in delays exhibited among lines of differing ionisation stage suggestive of strong gradients in density and/or ionisation (e.g. Netzer and Maoz 1990; Krolik et al. 1991; Clavel et al. 1991; Peterson et al. 1992, 1994, 2002, Korista et al. 1995, and references therein).

-The shortest delays (~ a few days) are measured for the UV highionization lines (HILs), (e.g. N v, C IV, He II).
-For these lines, the recovered 1-d response functions are temporally unresolved (owing to sparse sampling of the UV light curves), peaking at zero delay, and declining rapidly on time-scales of a few days.
-This contrasts with the recovered response functions for the low-ionization lines (LILs).
-For example, the broad optical recombination lines (H $\alpha$ , $H\beta$ ), have little response at zero delay, instead rising to a peak at ~20 d before declining rapidly towards zero (Horne, Welsh & Peterson 1991; Ferland et al. 1992).
-While the UV Fe II emission lines were found to vary on a similar time-scale and with similar amplitude to the Balmer emission lines (Maoz et al. 1993), for Mg II and the optical Fe II lines, the variability amplitude was so small that only a lower limit on the delay was possible (Clavel et al. 1991; Vestergaard & Peterson 2005).
-Similarly, for C III], a density sensitive intercombination line, only a lower limit for the delay is available, suggesting that the characteristic density of the BLR decreases radially outward (Clavel et al. 1991; Krolik et al. 1991).
+The shortest delays ( $\sim$ a few days) are measured for the UV high ionisation lines (HILs), (e.g. N V, C IV, He II).
+For these lines the recovered 1-d response functions are temporally unresolved (owing to sparse sampling of the UV light-curves), peaking at zero-delay, and declining rapidly on timescales of a few days.
+This contrasts with the recovered response functions for the LILs.
+For example, the broad optical recombination lines $(H\alpha, H\beta)$ , have little response at zero delay, instead rising to a peak at $\sim 20$ days before declining rapidly toward zero (Horne, Welsh and Peterson 1991; Ferland et al. 1992).
+While the UV Fe II emission-lines were found to vary on a similar timescale and with similar amplitude to the Balmer emission-lines (Maoz et al. 1993), for Mg II and the optical Fe II lines, the variability amplitude was so small that only a lower limit on the delay was possible (Clavel et al. 1991; Vestergaard and Peterson 2005).
+Similarly, for C III], a density sensitive inter-combination line, only a lower limit for the delay is available, suggesting that the characteristic density of the BLR decreases radially outward (Clavel et al. 1991; Krolik et al. 1991).